Yep. We're talking about tarp guy lines.

 I regularly offer my Pawn Bags on the Pay It Forward section of Hammock Forums, and hold no claim to any copyright, patent, intellectual property or any other such folderall that would prevent you from using the idea to DIY yourself a set or two.

-If you want a set of these, can't wait for PIF, and/or feel you lack the time of skills to make some for yourself, contact me on Hammock Forums and we can make arrangements for you to get a set of four for $12.50, shipping included.
+If you want a set of these, contact me at Hammock Hangers.net and I can set you up with a set of (4) Pawn bags and (2) Knight Bags for $25, shipping included.
 Please keep in mind this isn't a business for me, I won't always be able to get them to you right away, and be advised that I am not the most experienced Thread Injecter-er out there.
 You'll get something that is functional but not necessarily pretty, and production will be subject to my work schedule and the social obligations Significant Other places on me.
 I really am making this offer as a service to fellow hammockers and maybe get enough coin to buy a couple of dehydrated meals on occasion.